niroliyanage/interviews/Docker-Kubernetes/technical-tests/README.md

 ## CI using github actions
-github actions have been used for CI and the 'latest' image is being pushed into a private dockerhub repo
+github actions have been used for CI and the 'latest' image is being pushed into a private dockerhub repo Uses the buildx tool kit and cache handover to immutable runners